MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 These reports use data from the Voice Applications Analytics Collector (VAAC) service.

 > [!NOTE]
-> The `Original` reports will be removed from the Power BI template at the end of June 2024.
+> The `Original` reports will be removed from the Power BI template in July 2024.

 ## V3.x.x prerequisites